We operate in these areas :

 Miriam heads up our criminal defence work.
 She is a fierce advocate for criminally accused persons, no matter what the charges.
 She also brings a wealth of experience as a union organizer and advocate.
 When it comes to bargaining, organizing or campaign work, her instinct is second to none.

-Daniel’s driven and compassionate lawyering style lends force of conviction and attentiveness of ear to his labour and employment advocacy.
-His technical know-how has enabled us to streamline our business practices and enhance the security of our communications, saving you money and protecting your confidentiality.
+Daniel’s driven and compassionate lawyering style lends force of conviction to his labour and employment advocacy.
+And his technical know-how has enabled us to streamline our business practices and enhance the security of our communications, saving you money and protecting your confidentiality.

 Avant Law is dedicated to your rights.
 Whether you are facing criminal charges, mistreatment in the workplace, or have been wronged by the state or your employer, we’ve got your back.

 We offer exceptionally secure filing and communications systems, to protect your confidentiality.
-For our highest level of security, download our public PGP keys and send us a 4096-bit RSA encrypted e-mail.
-Or get in touch and ask for our secure phone line.
+For our highest level of security, download our public PGP keys and send us a 4096-bit RSA encrypted e-mail, or message Daniel on Jabber using OTR (JID: email@example.com).
+You can also get in touch and ask for our secure phone line.